Avidianirvana/Voicemeeter-Headless/README.md

 - Windows (VoiceMeeter must be installed)
 - Python 3.9+
-- VoiceMeeterRemote.dll available and accessible
+- VoiceMeeterRemote64.dll available and accessible
 - See `requirements.txt` for Python packages

 ## Usage